-Allied's current near mine exploration targets are focused on identifying additional oxide and transition zone mineralization at Sekekoto, Sadiola Main Stage 6 extension, FE4, S12 and Tambali South.
+Allied's current near mine exploration targets are focused on identifying additional oxide and transition zone mineralization at Sadiola Main Stage 6 extension, FE2.5, FE4 and fresh rock targets in Tambali South and Sadiola Main.

 In 2023, DRA-Senet carried out a feasibility study to investigate various options to enable primary ore to be treated in the existing circuit and defer the full Sadiola Expansion Project in order to accommodate Allied's capital allocation strategy, de-risk the full expansion and develop additional optimization opportunities, including cost reductions and improvements in recoveries.
 The feasibility study recommended tertiary crushing of primary ore and installation of a pre-purchased 7 MW ball mill together with the existing circuit.
-Mill modelling showed that 3 Mt/a of primary ore and 2.75 Mt/a of oxide ore could be treated through the upgraded circuit (Stage 1 expansion).
+Mill modelling showed that 3 Mt/y of primary ore and 2.75 Mt/y of oxide ore could be treated through the upgraded circuit (Stage 1 expansion).